biothings/discovery-app/.devcontainer/README.md

 # Discovery App Backend with Elasticsearch

 ## Overview
 This folder is used to set up a development environment for the Data Discovery Engine (DDE) App in a GitHub Codespace.
-The current configuration initializes the backend, setting up an Elasticsearch (ES) database and populating it with data in:
+The current configuration initializes the backend, setting up an Elasticsearch (ES) database and populating it with data in three ES indices:
 - `smartapi_docs`
 - `smartapi_metakg_docs`
 - `smartapi_metakg_consolidated`